 Simple English definitions for legal terms

-Read a random definition: statement of intention
+Read a random definition: foreign-exchange market

 An agricultural lien is a special kind of loan that farmers can get to help them grow crops or raise animals.
 When a farmer takes out this loan, they have to put something valuable, like their farm equipment or livestock, up as collateral.
 This means that if the farmer can't pay back the loan, the lender can take possession of the collateral.
 Every state has a law that automatically creates an agricultural lien when a farmer takes out this kind of loan.
 These loans are really important for farmers because they help them keep their farms running and produce food for everyone.